Do I need bypass surgery?

 Most people get excellent relief from angina and improved quality of life.

-The risks are different from person to person, depending on the severity of heart disease, type of operation, age, and current state of health.
+The risks of heart bypass surgery are different from person to person, depending on the severity of heart disease, type of operation, age, and current state of health.

 You should be out of bed in a day or two and return home after a week, with full recovery after two or three months depending on your fitness, age and how severe the problem was.